On Columbus Day, support grows for the indigenous

 In most places, Indigenous Peoples Day does not replace Columbus Day or make it a paid holiday if it was not already one.
 Only 23 states and Washington recognize it as a paid holiday for state workers.

-The change makes Vermont the latest state to ditch Columbus Day and make it about the people he encountered after crossing the ocean blue, following South Dakota, which has celebrated Native American Day instead of Columbus Day since 1990.
+The change makes Vermont the latest state to ditch Columbus Day and make it about the people he encountered after crossing the ocean blue.
+South Dakota has celebrated Native American Day instead of Columbus Day since 1990.

 Gov. Peter Sumlin's proclamation renames the holiday and encourages "all Vermonters to recognize the sacrifice and contributions of the First Peoples of this land."
 But it's not a paid holiday there and there's nothing stopping local governments or communities from holding their own Columbus Day celebrations.

 The change is slightly different from Alaska, which adopted Indigenous Peoples Day in 2015, in the sense that the state never celebrated Columbus Day.
-Same goes for Hawaii, which has always celebrated Discovers' Day in honor of the Polynesian explorers who colonized the Hawaiian islands, instead of Columbus.
+Same goes for Hawaii, which has always celebrated Discoverers' Day in honor of the Polynesian explorers who colonized the Hawaiian islands, instead of Columbus.

 Not just in America

+Even in the Spain, where the monarchy sponsored Columbus' voyage, people are rethinking his legacy.

-It's not just happening in the United States.
-A group of left-wing city council members in Barcelona called for the city to remove a 196-foot statue of Christopher Columbus in one of its most heavily trafficked intersections as part of a proposal to strike the October 12 national holiday and return it to a regular working day .
+A group of left-wing city council members in Barcelona called for the city to remove a 196-foot statue of Christopher Columbus in one of its most heavily trafficked intersections as part of a proposal to strike the October 12 national holiday and return it to a regular working day.

 Council member María José Lecha González said public commemoration of Columbus glorifies colonialism and imperialism, and called the holiday a "mockery" of the genocide of the indigenous population.

 The proposal failed to garner enough votes to pass after being submitted to the Barcelona city council in September.
-But González said that simply raising the issue was an important step -- especially in the country that sponsored Columbus' voyage.
+But González said that simply raising the issue was an important step.

 "For a week, this proposal and these matters and the questions [they] raised, have been in the media, and they have been on the streets, and they reached many other places that they hadn't reached before."